tnichols217/notes/Chem 111/5 - Empirical Analysis.md

 # Empirical Formula

 - The smallest simple whole number ratio between the elements of a molecule or formula unit

+# Converting between Percentage Composition and Empirical Formulas

 - Be sure to use atomic mass to convert between moles (empirical formula) and grams (mass percentage)
+- Simplify the ratio to whole numbers for empirical formulas, and to a percentage for mass percentage